tyroprogrammer/learn-react-app/src/tutorial/01-HelloWorld.md

 Congratulations, you have created your first Hello World React component.

-Now your inquisitive mind is probably asking - how in the world React renders this thing on the browser?
+Now your inquisitive mind is probably asking - how in the world does React render this thing on the browser?

 ## Rendering

-Let's step back from React for a moment and think about how we can create the similar Hello World `div` using pure Javascript.
-Yes pure Javascript - without any frameworks.
+Let's step back from React for a moment and think about how we can create the similar Hello World `div` using pure JavaScript.
+Yes pure JavaScript - without any frameworks.

 ### Good Ol' Days